tcadigan/reginleif/README.md

 Notes:

-This is the one of the first generation rogue-like games.
+This is one of the last "first generation" Rogue like games.
+The download is mislabeled as 0.75, however all of the source indicates this is 0.80.
+Unfortunate indeed.
+From what I gather this is the second public (non-alpha) release.